marcoschwartz/aREST/README.md

 It is designed to be universal and currently supports REST calls via HTTP (using the CC3000 WiFi chip, the Arduino WiFi library or the Ethernet shield), via the Serial port (using the USB serial connection, Bluetooth, and XBee) and also via Bluetooth Low Energy.
 The library is also compatible with the Arduino MKR1000 board.

 It also works with the ESP8266 WiFi chip using the ESP8266 processor, therefore working as an independent unit.
+It also works on the ESP32 WiFi chip.

 Boards running aREST can also be accessed from anywhere in the world via an API available at `cloud.arest.io`.
 Check the rest of this file and the examples ending with *_cloud* for more details.
 This currently only works with the Ethernet library for Arduino & the ESP8266 WiFi chip.